-Here are the best wireless charging lamps in 2020
+Here are the snazziest wireless charging lamps you can get

 - Might have to remove phone case to charge wirelessly

-Charge one device wirelessly with this color-changing, adjustable brightness charging lamp, plus three more via USB.

-Best for Stylish Decor: Masdio by Ampulla Bedside Lamp
+Best for stylish decor: Masdio by Ampulla Bedside Lamp

-While it's labeled as a "bedside" lamp, the elegant design and high price suggests that this wireless charging lamp is one you'd want to place somewhere to show it off.
+While it's labeled a "bedside" lamp, the elegant design and high price suggest that this wireless charging lamp is one you'd want to place somewhere to show it off.
 In addition to including a table lamp and wireless charger, it also functions as a Bluetooth speaker.

 Employing a Light of Tree design that looks like an actual tree, it offers stepless dimming through the cherry wood shade.
 The 5V 1A wireless charger is compatible with all Qi-enabled devices and charging receivers.
 Turn it on and off using the switch and dim by sliding your fingers.
-A Good Night Mode via a long press will dim the 20-watt, 200 lumen LED bulb and turn it off after 30 minutes, once you presumably fall asleep.
+A Good Night Mode via a long press will dim the 20-watt, 200 lumens LED bulb and turn it off after 30 minutes, once you presumably fall asleep.

-It uses Bluetooth 4.0, meanwhile, to connect to your smartphone or other mobile device to play tunes through its built-in speaker.
+It uses Bluetooth 4.0, meanwhile, to connect to your smartphone or other mobile devices to play tunes through its built-in speaker.
 Place it on your bedside table, in the den, or even on your office desk.

 Pros: